Prag8855/aab/content/docs/auslanderbehorde-job-change.md

 Title: Inform the Ausländerbehörde of a job change
 German_term: Mitteilung über Jobwechsel
 English_term: Job change notice
-Description: Notify the Ausländerbehörde when you change jobs or lose your job.
+Description: Letter to inform the Ausländerbehörde when you change jobs or lose your job.
 Date_created: 2023-07-17
 Related_guides:
     guides/losing-your-job.md